Material Conditionals and Bi-Conditionals

 Now, a fair warning about paraphrasing sentences into conditionals.
 If you see “A only if B,” do not think that B is the antecedent just because it is after the if.
 In these types of paraphrases, B is the consequent and A is the antecedent, or "if A, then B." Also, when we see “A unless B,” we can paraphrase that as either a disjunction ("A or B") or as a conditional ("if A, then B"), depending on the context of the statement.
 Logic keeps us on our toes, as you can see, so stay alert and be mindful about what you are doing (44).

-That would be known as a material bi-conditional, and can be symbolized as two conditionals, or (A -> B) ^ (B ->A).
+That would be known as a material bi-conditional, and can be symbolized as the conjunction of two conditionals, or (A -> B) ^ (B ->A).
 To paraphrase into a bi-conditional, we could go with “either both it is A and B or both is not B and that it is not A.” This is because of what we demonstrated above in the conditional section.
 If they both have different truth values, then one of the conditionals would be false, so both the antecedent and the consequent must have the same truth value.
 We can symbolize the paraphrase as (A ^ B) v (~A ^ ~B).
 Typically, however, we symbolize a bi-conditional as a two-headed arrow, or A <-> B, though some books may use a triple bar instead (45-6).
 You can also paraphrase “A if and only if B” as a bi-conditional statement.

 Bergmann, Merrie, James Moor, and Jack Nelson.
 The Logic Book.
 New York: McGraw-Hill Higher Education, 2003.
 Print.
 41, 42, 44-6.